Clip Clop | Horseback Riding Lessons & Camps

 This is intentional.

-Horses are large, sensitive animals, and early success depends on feeling secure and guided.
 Our focus in CC Levels 1–3 is to help riders build trust—with their horse, their instructor, and themselves.

 What Riders Learn in CC Levels 1–3